 Cash is defined as cash in demand deposit accounts as well as cash on hand.
 Restricted cash are funds restricted as to their use, regardless of liquidity.
+Cash held in trust for clients is not included in total cash shown on the statement of cash flows.
 The Center occasionally maintains cash on deposit at a bank in excess of the Federal Deposit Insurance Corporation limit.
-The uninsured cash balance, including restricted cash, was approximately \$50,084,000 as of June 30, 2022.
+The uninsured cash balance, including restricted cash, was approximately \$66,777,000 as of June 30, 2023.
 The Center has not experienced any losses in such accounts.